How to make links more engaging with Confluence buttons

 Watch the gif below for steps:

-There are various ways to customise your Button within the Button editor.
+There are various ways to customise your Button inside the editor window.

 - The button icon: Optional but helpful for creating engaging buttons, the icons library comes with Atlassian’s icons and emojis, plus icons from FontAwesome and Material Design.